DerYeger/apollo-frontend/README.md

 ### Linting & formatting

-Run `ng lint` to lint and `npm run pretty` to format all source files.
+Run `ng lint` to lint and `yarn pretty` to format all source files.

 ### Build